jayneel-p/jaywalkin/src/pages/articles/article2_nbody_sim.md

 ---
-title: "Simulation Of Jupiter and its Galilean Moons"
+title: "Simple Simulation Of Jupiter and its Galilean Moons"
 date: "2025-05-07"
 author: "Jayneel Parikh"
 tags: ['python','physics']
 category: "Technical"
 featured_image: "/images/urban-garden.jpg"
-description: "Simulation of Jupiter and its Galilean Moons using 4th order Runge-Kutta techniques.
-Expanded to N-body problem and simulation of chaotic motion.
-This article was inspired by my friend Cam."
+description: "In this post, we’ll dive into modeling a multi-body system with straightforward numerical methods and a few simplifying assumptions.
+Focusing on Jupiter and its Galilean moons, you’ll see a minimal yet functional multi-body orbit simulator powered by a 4th-order Runge–Kutta solver.
+Think of this article as both an exploration into numerical techniques and a playground for testing how code snippets display with shiki in my blog.
+In a future installment, we’ll refine the physics and add more accuracy to the simulation."
 layout: ../../layouts/ArticleLayoutTest.astro
 ---

 # Introduction
-The goal of this article is to explore how we can model N-body systems using numerical techniques.
-First we will begin by exploring the Jupiter-Galilean Moon system, where the mass of a 'central' body is much larger than mass of 'orbiting bodies' (i.e Sun - Planet, Earth - Moon, Jupiter - Moons).
-We will then explore a three body system where masses are similar in magnitude.
+The goal of this article is to explore how we can model multi-body systems using numerical techniques and simplifying assumptions.
+We will explore the Jupiter-Galilean Moons system to see a simple implementation of multi body orbits.
+In a later article, we will discuse a more accurate simulation of the system.

 <div class = 'remarks'>
 Our focus is on numerical simulation techniques and not animation.
 For this reason, I will not include my animation code, but if you're curious on how I animated it please feel free to contact me.